Cross-lingual Offensive Language Detection: A Systematic Review of Datasets, Transfer Approaches and Challenges: Cross-lingual Resources

 Due to the lack of sufficient labelled datasets for HS, multilingual lexicons can help bridge this gap by providing connections between resource-rich and resource-poor languages \cite{pamungkas2021joint,jiang2021cross}, while parallel corpora provide translations of labelled instances from resource-rich to resource-poor languages, to facilitate CLTL \cite{rivaling2021llod,stamou2022cleansing,bigoulaeva2023label}.
 Cross-lingual word embeddings are also created by utilising these multilingual resources.
 These resources are most often created for specific domains, such as HS and abusive language.
 While HS patterns can be universal, they can also be specific to certain cultures or languages.
 They provide insights into how HS manifests differently across languages and cultures, furthering the understanding of cultural nuances \cite{nozza2021exposing}.

-\textbf{Machine Translation and Transliteration Tools.} Translation refers to converting content from one language into another, whereas transliteration is the process of converting text from one script into another, in both cases preserving the meaning of the original text \cite{hande2021offensive}.
+\textbf{Machine Translation and Transliteration Tools.} Translation refers to converting content from one language into another while preserving meaning of the original text, whereas transliteration is the process of converting text from one script into another by preserving phonetic form rather than semantic content \cite{hande2021offensive,mathur2018detecting}.
 Machine translation tools can translate datasets from one language to another, such as Google Translate,\footnote{https://translate.google.com} Microsoft Translator,\footnote{https://translator.microsoft.com/} DeepL\footnote{https://www.deepl.com/en/translator}) and machine translation models (e.g., mBART \cite{liu2020multilingual} and mT5 \cite{xue2021mt5}).
-Besides, machine transliteration tools are essential for code-mixed datasets, such as Google Transliteration,\footnote{https://www.google.co.in/inputtools/try/} Microsoft Transliteration,\footnote{https://www.microsoft.com/en-us/translator/business/translator-api/} AI4Bharat transliteration application,\footnote{https://github.com/AI4Bharat/IndianNLP-Transliteration} and transliteration python packages (e.g., indic-transliteration\footnote{https://github.com/indic-transliteration/indic\_transliteration\_py}).
+Besides, machine transliteration tools are essential for code-mixed datasets \cite{kumar2022multi,mathur2018detecting,hande2021offensive}, such as Google Transliteration,\footnote{https://www.google.co.in/inputtools/try/} Microsoft Transliteration,\footnote{https://www.microsoft.com/en-us/translator/business/translator-api/} AI4Bharat transliteration application,\footnote{https://github.com/AI4Bharat/IndianNLP-Transliteration} and transliteration python packages (e.g., indic-transliteration\footnote{https://github.com/indic-transliteration/indic\_transliteration\_py}).
 However, in offensive language detection, some translation tools may lead to translation errors or cultural nuances that are inconsistent with the original meaning \cite{pamungkas2021joint}.
 For instance, derogatory terms or slurs without direct equivalents in other languages, or their severity might differ across cultures.
 Additionally, idiomatic expressions that convey abuse in one language might lose their offensive meaning when translated literally.
 Therefore, translation quality is crucial to maintain the effectiveness and robustness of cross-lingual models.

 \textbf{Multilingual Representations.} Multilingual representations, as language independent representations, are often used in cross-lingual transfer learning.
 With these representations we can directly address the difference between source and target languages by projecting the text into a shared feature space.
 Then it is easier to project the behaviour of the model.
 In general, we can distinguish between using word-level representations and sentence-level representations.